UPPAbaby Cruz v2 Review

-You can also purchase an adapter for your Cruz, so you can choose a car seat from another brand.
+You can also purchase an adapter for your Cruz so that you can choose a car seat from another brand.
 UPPAbaby also supports seats from Maxi-Cosi, Chicco, the Nuna Pipa, and some Cybex options.
 While we like the Chicco Keyfit 30 as a budget-friendly solution, the price of the Chicco and the adapter is almost equal to the price of the Mesa with no adapter necessary.

 Ease of Setup

-The Cruz v2 is one of the easiest options to set u, even if it lacks the quick setup guide we found with the previous version.
+The Cruz v2 is one of the easiest options to set up, even if it lacks the quick setup guide we found with the previous version.
 This option took just under six minutes to assemble and had excellent protective packaging.